blazaid/seymour/README.md

 is available in [license file](LICENSE.txt) and in https://tldrlegal.com/license/mit-license.

 ## About the name

-Seymour Asses is the Philip J. Fry dog who was waiting for it's owner since he got frozen.
-However, in a latter chapter, a Fry's clone travels to the past and supersedes Fry in the past so we hope Seymour had a happy life.
+Seymour Asses is the Philip J. Fry dog who was waiting for its owner since he got frozen.
+However, in a latter chapter, a Fry's clone travels in time and supersedes Fry in the past so we hope Seymour had a happy life.

 The reason to choose this name is because I like that dog.
 That's all :D.